 For a while now, I’ve be aware the postal service provides free boxes when you ship through its Priority or Express Mail.
 Back when Courtney and I were purging all of our possessions in preparation for the year we spent traveling abroad, we had even stopped by our local post office to pick up several dozen of them.

 But I recently discovered that the USPS will actually ship the boxes to you…for free!
 In fact, it’s painfully easy.
-Currently, there seems to be two different ways to order free boxes:
+Currently, there seem to be two different ways to order free boxes:

 When you order online, you can select between a pack of 10 boxes or a pack of 25 for each different box size.
 You can also order between 10 and 100 envelopes in a single batch.
 I personally ordered an assortment of 25-packs from each site and received them all within two business days!
 Now I’ve just got to get through all these boxes!